National Statistical Institute

 The turnover indices are representative for the whole country, they are not representative for the regions of the country.
 To calculate the indices of turnover NSI applies a methodology in accordance with international standards.
 In this sense, the comparability of the indicators across countries can be considered as very good.

 The quarterly indices are presented as time series from the first quarter of 2000 to the last reported quarter.
-In accordance with Regulation (EC) №472/2008 of January 2009 in the STS was introduced a new version of the Classification of Economic Activities (NACE.BG 2008).
 The data for all quarters back to 2000, were recalculates according to the new Classification (NACE.BG 2008) and published in the NSI website.
 For conversion of data rows was applied ‘macro’ method.
 The indices at the old classification (NACE.BG-2003) are recalculated according to the new classification (NACE.BG 2008) using transition coefficients, which are calculated from transition matrixes, based on micro data.

 The turnover indices are compared with the turnover indices calculated based on data from the annual survey on Structural Business Statistics.
 The differences are due to different coverage.
 SBS survey is conducted exhaustively and all enterprises are legally obliged to submit their Annual Reports to the National Statistical Institute.
 The STS surveys are sampling surveys.
 Sampling population includes companies with a turnover of over 10 thousand BGN.
 SBS is the source of turnover for calculation (reconciled) STS indicators.

-Actions to reduce costs and the burden on respondents: stratified sampling and data submitted online through Information system ’Short-term statistics’.
+Actions to reduce costs and the burden on respondents: stratified sampling and data submitted online through Information system ’Business cycle’.

-The indices of turnover in hotels and restaurants are reconciled on the basis of comprehensive annual data from SBS.
+The indices of turnover are reconciled on the basis of comprehensive annual data from SBS.

 The revised data are published on the NSI site, system INFOSTAT and transmitted to Eurostat.

-The indices are based on quarterly survey ’Activity of non-financial enterprises’.
-The sample includes about 2 000 enterprises which account for about 60% of the turnover of firms in the target population and is representative of all divisions defined in Regulation (EU) 1893/2006.
+The indices are based on monthly survey ’Sales in industry, construction, trade and services’ (I56) and VAT declaration (I55).
+The sample includes about 1500 enterprises which account for about 60% of the turnover of firms in the target population and is representative of division 'Food service activities'.
 In calculating the turnover index includes all receipts from sales (including revenues from sales of raw materials).

-Data collection is done online (IS STS), by mail and by phone.
+Data collection is done online (IS BC), by mail and by phone.

 Validation of data in the report: